raminaeye/AI_Papers/README.md

+# What are you reading?

+These are some of the papers I've been reading and listening to (via NotebookLM).
+I included a small snippet of these papers that I summarized via LLMs here.

 # Open-Set Sound Event Classification using Self-Supervised Learning

  Analogy: Imagine a security system that not only recognizes faces it already knows but also flags an unfamiliar face as “unknown”—this paper does that with sounds.